GeminiDRSoftware/astrodata/docs/manuals/progmanual/descriptors.rst

   would be specific to an instrument/file format that would be resolved using tags.

-..
-TODO: What logic? vvv And is it always a list? need to check gemini_instruments
+.. todo:: What logic? vvv And is it always a list? need to check gemini_instruments

 Descriptors **can** be decorated with :func:`~astrodata.core.returns_list` to